Your Substack - A Business Or A Hobby?

 The realist: You know ‘there’s always money in the banana stand,’ but only if you know where to look.

 Subscribe.
 It’s free.
-You get good useful stuff in your inbox, once a week.
+You get good useful stuff in your inbox, nominally once a week.
+Sometimes more, sometimes less.

-And it might just save your dream from the financial dumpster bin.
+And it might just save your dream from the boulevard.